mmoerz/HowTos/CSharp/Dapper.md

 ## Hidden Loaf of Evil

-If tables utilize other string types than nvarchar, not using DbString will lead to a massiv performance penalty.
+If the database tables utilize other string types than nvarchar, not using DbString will lead to a massiv performance penalty.

 So to counter this problem you must use DbString.